List of Bangladesh One Day International cricket records: Narrowest win margins (by runs)

 The narrowest run margin victory is by 1 run which has been achieved in 31 ODI's with Australia winning such games a record 6 times.
 Bangladesh's has not achieved any victory by 1 run.

 Narrowest win margins (by balls remaining)

 The narrowest winning margin by balls remaining in ODIs is by winning of the last ball which has been achieved 36 times with both South Africa winning seven times.
 Bangladesh has not yet achieved a victory by this margin.

 Narrowest win margins (by wickets)

 The narrowest margin of victory by wickets is 1 wicket which has settled 55 such ODIs.
 Both West Indies and New Zealand have recorded such victory on eight occasions.
-Bangladesh has won the match by a margin of one wicket on two occasions.
+Bangladesh has won the match by a margin of one wicket on three occasions.

 Greatest loss margins (by runs)

 Bangladesh's biggest defeat by runs was against Pakistan in the 2000 Asia Cup against Pakistan at Bangabandhu National Stadium, Bangladesh.